open-ephys/commutator-docs/source/coax-commutator/user-guide/remote-control/bonsai-miniscope-automate.rst

 #.
 Download and configure Bonsai:

    #. `Download and Install Bonsai <https://bonsai-rx.org/docs/articles/installation.html>`_ if you haven't already
    #.
-Open Bonsai and `install the necessary package <https://bonsai-rx.org/docs/articles/packages.html>`_: *Bonsai.StarterPack* and *Bonsai.Miniscope*
+Open Bonsai and `install the Bonsai.StarterPack and Bonsai.Miniscope packages <https://bonsai-rx.org/docs/articles/packages.html>`_
    #.
 Download and open the .bonsai file (also known as workflow) for automating commutation using data from the miniscope’s on-board IMU sensor

       .. raw:: html

             <div class="bonsai-workflow-container">
                 <div class="workflow-filler"></div>